Bryan Adams: 1990s

 In 1993, Adams collaborated with Rod Stewart and Sting for the single "All for Love" co-written by Adams for the soundtrack of the film The Three Musketeers.
 The single topped the charts worldwide.

 In June 1993, Adams attended a tribute to Sam Cooke in which he played "Bring It On Home to Me" in a duet with Smokey Robinson.

-In November 1993, Adams released So Far So Good, a compilation album that was certified 6× Platinum in the US, 3× Platinum in the UK, 6× Platinum in Canada, and 11× Platinum in Australia.
+In November 1993, Adams released So Far So Good, a compilation album that was certified 6× Platinum in the U.S., 3× Platinum in the UK, 6× Platinum in Canada, and 11× Platinum in Australia.
 It included a new song called "Please Forgive Me", which peaked at number two in the UK, number 7 in the U.S. and was the 10th most popular song in Australia in 1993.

 In 1994, Adams became the first Western artist to perform in Vietnam since James Brown played there in 1971 at the end of the Vietnam War.

 In October 1994, Adams sang one of his favorite songs, "Hound Dog", at the Elvis Presley tribute concert in Memphis.

 In September 1994, at the benefit concert Pavarotti & Friends, Adams sang "Please Forgive Me", and a version of "All for Love" featuring Luciano Pavarotti, Andrea Bocelli, Nancy Gustafson, and Giorgia Todrani.

 In 1995, Adams released "Have You Ever Really Loved a Woman?".
-It was a number one in the US, Canada and Australia, as well as a top five hit in the UK and Germany.
+It was a number one in the U.S., Canada and Australia, as well as a top five hit in the UK and Germany.
 The single was nominated for the Oscar, Grammy and Golden Globe Award for Best Original Song.

 In June 1996, the album 18 til I Die was released.
 It contained the songs: "The Only Thing That Looks Good on Me Is You" (number 1 in Canada), "Let's Make a Night to Remember" (number 1 in Canada), "Have You Ever Really Loved a Woman?" (number 1 in Canada), and "Star", which is included in the soundtrack of the film Jack.
 The album reached number 1 on the UK charts while also reaching number two in Australia and number four in Canada.
-The album was less successful in the US only reaching number 31 on the Billboard 200, but was certified platinum in the United States by the RIAA.
+The album was less successful in the U.S. only reaching number 31 on the Billboard 200, but was certified platinum in the United States by the RIAA.
 18 til I Die was certified three times platinum in Canada and Australia and two times platinum in the UK.